-We perform our annual goodwill impairment test during the fourth quarter each year.
-The carrying amount of goodwill at the date of the most recent annual impairment test for the Electronic Systems internal reporting unit was \$82.6 million.
-As of the date of our 2016 annual goodwill impairment test, the fair value of the Electronic Systems internal reporting unit exceeded the carrying value by 32% and thus, goodwill was not deemed impaired.
+We perform our annual evaluation for impairment of goodwill based on the first day of the fourth fiscal quarter each year.
+The carrying amount of goodwill at the date of the most recent annual impairment test for the Electronic Systems internal reporting unit was \$117.4 million.
+As of the date of our 2017 annual evaluation for goodwill impairment, we used a qualitative assessment noting it was not more likely than not that the fair value of a reporting unit is less than its carrying amount and thus, goodwill was not deemed impaired.